-4. The permittee shall measure the particulate emissions from the melt shop baghouse SN-01 using method 5, and the melt shop baghouse SN-12 using method 5D, on or before April 26, 1998, and every six months thereafter.
+4. The permittee shall measure the particulate emissions every twenty four months from the melt shop baghouse SN-01 using Method 5, and the melt shop baghouse SN-12 using method 5D.
+The permittee shall also conduct test for condensable particulate emissions concurrently using EPA reference Method 202.
 The sampling time and sample volume for each run shall be at least 4 hours and 4.50 dscm (160 dscf).
 Each test shall consist of three runs.
 The test runs on both baghouses shall be conducted simultaneously, unless inclement weather interferes.
-To demonstrate compliance with the particulate limit (0.0018 gr/dscf and 27.4 lb/hr), the concentration of particulate matter shall be determined using the following equation:
+The permittee shall report all emissions measured as PM10 or may conduct separate PM10 testing using EPA Reference Method 201 or 201A as found in 40 CFR Part 51, Appendix M. These tests shall be conducted in accordance with Plantwide Condition 3 and on the permittee's current testing schedule.
+To demonstrate compliance with the filterable particulate limit (0.0018 gr/dscf and 27.4 lb/hr), the concentration of particulate matter shall be determined using the following equation: